ben-heil/ben-heil.github.io/_posts/2021-5-2-should-not.md

 In grad school, I found the "work harder -> run farther" feedback loop was a welcome reprieve from the "work harder -> ???" feedback loop as a PhD student.

 #### Challenging Work-Life Balance
-Grad student are paid a salary, not a wage.
+Grad students are paid a salary, not a wage.
 That is to say that if you work an eighty hour week, you will make no more money than if you went on vacation.
 However, the win condition for a PhD is to produce enough research in your field that you are acknowledged as an expert by your professor and thesis committee.
 As a result, you end up calculating whether the breaks you take are getting you well-needed rest or just delaying your graduation that much longer.